sparkbox/standard/build_process/README.md

 Note that in the past, we have used other Node-based build methods, including [Grunt](https://gruntjs.com/) and [Gulp](https://gulpjs.com/).

-Ultimately, regardless of the tools we choose, our goal is to have a build process that fits the projects' needs and our clients' needs, and we strive to strike a balance between having a great developer experience and a great resulting project.
+Ultimately, regardless of the tools we choose, our goal is to have a build process that fits our projects' needs and our clients' needs, and we strive to strike a balance between having a great developer experience and a great resulting project.

 ### Common Build Tasks
 Build tasks are used to compile or transpile our source code into production-ready code.